 We see Systemic Insight as an organic and evolving field of knowledge around systemic change, not something that is finished and can be published.
 We are applying it in our daily work.
 Still, we keep improving and adjusting as we go along.

-We always appreciate your feedback, comments, and experiences to keep improving.
-We are also always looking for partner on this journey to better understand systemic change.
+We always appreciate your feedback, comments, and experiences, which enable us to keep improving.
+We are also always looking for partners on this journey towards a better understanding of systemic change.